robertdebock/learn-terraform/BASIC/install-terraform.md

 - You can [download the binary](https://releases.hashicorp.com/terraform/).
 - To manage Azure infrastructure, you also need [azure-cli](https://pypi.org/project/azure-cli/).
 Follow [this guide](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli) for Windows computers.

+Have a look at [this playground repository](https://github.com/robertdebock/terraform-playground) that can be used to spin up machine to try terraform on.

 ## Demo

 ## Assignment